onelocalorg/ONE-mobile/README.md

 npm install
 ```

+### Setup Mapbox

+Follow the instructions to configure React Native Mapbox as described at
+https://rnmapbox.github.io/docs/install, both for iOS and Android.
+You will
+need a secret access token that will go in your home directory.

 ## Step 2: Start the Metro Server

 First, you will need to start **Metro**, the JavaScript _bundler_ that ships _with_ React Native.